intentionally-left-nil/conda_wheel_server/README.md

 Simple GET route for the repodata

 /channels/channel_name/architecture/file.whl
+Redirects to the correspending file.whl on PyPI

+/channels/channel_name/architecture/_c-1235-0.1-info@hash.tar.bz2
-Does a lookup based off the build string for the wheel to find the appropriate URL
+Does a lookup based off the hash to find the appropriate stub package

 ## Admin routes